- DJI launches the DJI FlyCart 30 delivery drone;

 It supports two kinds of payload mode, Cargo and Winch.
 The cargo box supports quick release and automatic weighing, while the winch system is used for scenarios where the drone cannot be landed or the goods cannot be put in the cargo.

-In container/cargo mode, the standard configuration is a general-sized EPP container with a maximum volume of 70 litres (internal dimensions are approximately: length 573mm, width 412mm, height 306mm).
+In container/cargo mode, the standard configuration is a general-sized EPP container with a maximum volume of 70 litres (internal dimensions are approximately: length 573mm, width 416mm, height 306mm).

-It can be disassembled and assembled within 3 minutes to facilitate loading and unloading.
+It can be disassembled and assembled quickly to facilitate loading and unloading.

 The cargo box supports weight and centre of gravity detection to ensure the cargo is loaded correctly and make the flight safer and more stable.